codergy/LearningPath/README.md

 # LearningPath
-Stuff I want to learn in 2019: C#, SQL, Git
+Stuff I want to learn in 2019: C#, SQL, Git, and more

 ## Watch: